walters954/spotify-shuffler/instructions/shuffler-prdv4.md

     -   If found, update the existing playlist; if not, create a new one.

 -   **Playlist Creation/Update:**

     -   Use Spotify's API endpoints to create or update the playlist.
     -   Ensure the new or updated playlist is immediately available in the user's Spotify account.

+-   **Playlist Deletion:**

+    -   Provide a global button to delete all shuffled playlists at once.
+    -   When viewing a playlist that has a shuffled version, show a button to delete its shuffled counterpart.
+    -   Confirm user intent before deletion through a confirmation dialog.

 ### 3.4.
 Session & Data Management